Get 5% of discount using the code

 Traveling to Spain by sea

-It must be remembered that this service is primarily available for travel to and from France, Italy, Morocco, and the United Kingdom.
-As for cruises, they are less common, but those that start from the Mediterranean, the United States, or the Bahamas often include a stopover at a Spanish port (such as Cadiz, Alicante, or Barcelona).
+Several ferry companies operate between Spain and other countries.
+You can take a ferry from France, Italy, Morocco, and the United Kingdom.
+Cruises are less common, but those that start from the Mediterranean, the United States, or the Bahamas often include a stopover at one or several ports in Spain.

 • Madrid: You’ll find a delightful array of traditional tapas and haute cuisine in the capital.
 Don’t miss iconic dishes like callos a la madrileña, cocido madrileño, and churros with chocolate.